vantage-sh/terraform-aws-vantage-integration/README.md

 # terraform-vantage-integrations

 This module handles linking an AWS account with your Vantage account.
 For root AWS accounts, you will want to provision a CUR bucket via the `cur_bucket_name` variable.
-For subaccount you will want to link access but won't need to configure the CUR bucket.
+For subaccounts you will want to link access but won't need to configure the CUR bucket.

 ## Usage
 This module configures an AWS Account integration on Vantage.
 By default, it does not configure a CUR integration.
 If the account is your root AWS account and you want to configure a CUR integration, use the `cur_bucket_name` variable to provision that.
 The bucket name is used for a private S3 bucket and must be globally unique.